nixphp/framework/docs/pages/best_practices.md

 - Organize config cleanly
 - Build small reusable helpers when needed

-PHPico gives you the freedom to structure your app your way —
+NixPHP gives you the freedom to structure your app your way —
 following these best practices will help you build clean and scalable projects.